Authorization and Access Control Using SAML

 You can read about workspaces in detail here

-Like the role attribute, you will now be given the option to map users to workspaces.
+Like the role attribute, you will now be given the option to map users to a specific workspace automatically when the user is initially created.
+After user creation, account owners can flexibly move users between workspaces.

 SAML Custom Workspace Mapping